HugoNicolau/LangAImage/README.md

 For questions, feedback, or support, please contact:

 - **Hugo Nicolau**
-- **Email:** nicolau.hugogiles@example.com
+- **Email:** nicolau.hugogiles@gmail.com
 - **GitHub:** [Hugo Nicolau](https://github.com/HugoNicolau)
 - **LinkedIn:** [Hugo Nicolau](https://www.linkedin.com/in/hugo-nicolau)

 ---

-Thank you for using **LangAImage Frontend**!
+Thank you for using **LangAImage**!
 We hope it provides a seamless and enjoyable experience for your text processing needs. 🚀

 ---